-The reason is because of space below.
+The reason is because of the space below.
 I know that it is not more than five feet wide, at the most.
-We’ll look at it again, in a sec.
+We’ll look at it again in a sec.

-First, however, let’s look at some super narrow staircases and openings so you can get an idea of what I have in mind.
+First, however, let’s look at some super narrow staircases and openings to get an idea of what I have in mind.